 Autism can impact the safety of both autistic children and the adults caring for them.
-Learning to be proactive in keeping children with autism spectrum disorder (ASD) safe is no small feat.
+Learning to be proactive in keeping autistic children safe is no small feat.
 Here’s how I know…

 In one such incident, he ran out of the front yard directly toward the street and in front of an oncoming car.
 The driver was shaken up and mad, and I was stunned.
 I just hadn’t seen that one coming.
 One moment we were sitting together on the front porch, and the next he was gone.